Nexus FAQ

 How far is the conference venue from the hotel?

-The hotel is the Kensington Hotel in Ann Arbor.
+The hotel is the Residence Inn in Berkeley.
 Participants should not book their own hotel room; all lodging will be handled by NextProf Nexus staff.
-The Kensington is not within walking distance from the conference venue, but busses will be arranged.
+The hotel is a 20-min walk from the workshop venue.
+Please advise the NextProf Nexus Planning Team should you need accommodations.

 What accommodations or access needs can you help facilitate?